GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 ## Example

-A full co-simulation example showing how queries can be used for [dynamic configuration can can be found here](../examples/advanced_examples/advanced_query.md) (with the source code in the [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_message_comm/query)).
+A full co-simulation example showing how queries can be used for [dynamic configuration can be found here](../examples/advanced_examples/advanced_query.md) (with the source code in the [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/main/user_guide_examples/advanced/advanced_message_comm/query)).